virgesmith/itrx/doc/apidoc.md

 ### `flat_map`

-Map each item to an iterable and flatten the results.
+Flatten an iterable and map the results.
 Each item must itself be iterable.

 Args:
     mapper (Callable[[U], V]): A function mapping each item to an iterable.